Here are the best accessories for the Samsung Galaxy Z Fold 3 in 2021

 For the car: DearHot 15W Qi Wireless Car Charger

 Use this convenient car charger holder with an extra-wide clip, making it compatible with the Z Fold 3, among other large-screened devices.
-Use it to mount the phone in the car while driving so you can use it hands-free for navigation and music playback.
+Mount the phone in the car while driving so you can use it hands-free for navigation and music playback.
 It also supports fast charging and will automatically clamp around the phone when it senses you place it inside.

 Listen up: Samsung Galaxy Buds 2 True Wireless Earbuds